We are an iconic provider of hospital-based healthcare, striving to deliver an exceptional standard of care

 If you are interested in completing any of the training modules that we offer, please contact us so as we can send you some information or request some information here.
 This form will allow us to determine whether the module you are interested in will meet your needs.

-The consult suites here at the Emotional Health Unit have a dedicated reception area with private billing facilities and comfortable waiting areas and has been purposefully designed to promote privacy and confidentiality.
+The consulting suites here at the Emotional Health Unit have a dedicated reception area with private billing facilities and comfortable waiting areas and has been purposefully designed to promote privacy and confidentiality.

 Lead by experienced mental health practitioners, the consulting suites at the Emotional Health Unit provide a range of services for patients of all ages who require mental health assessment, treatment and follow-up for depression, anxiety, and other mental health conditions.